 Government Investigation of Wright Medical Technology

 In late 2007, Wright was subpoenaed by the U.S. Attorney’s Office for documents concerning the company’s “consulting and professional service agreements with orthopedic surgeons,” after allegations that the company was improperly persuading doctors to use its joint replacements.
 Later in 2010, the U.S. Attorney’s Office again filed a complaint that the company was continuing to improperly influence prescribing doctors to use its hip and knee products.
 The company settled this claim for $7.9 million.
 In 2012, the U.S. Attorney’s Office subpoenaed the company again seeking “requesting records and documentation relating to our PROFEMUR® series of hip replacement devices.
-The subpoena covers the period from January 1, 2000 to August 2, 2012” (iv).
+The subpoena covers the period from January 1, 2000 to August 2, 2012” (iii).

 Growing Number of Wright Lawsuits

 The company is now facing an increasing number of claims that its all-metal hip implants caused patients to suffer severe injuries and eventually undergo corrective surgery.
 The number of lawsuits has caused the legal actions to be consolidated through the multidistrict litigation (MDL) process.
 The on-going litigation is referred to as In re: Wright Medical Technology, Inc., Conserve Hip Implant Products Liability Litigation, MDL-2329 and it is being heard in the United States District Court for the Northern District of Ohio.
-As of July 2013, there have been a total of 43 hip replacement lawsuits have joined in this MDL (v).
+As of July 2013, there have been a total of 43 hip replacement lawsuits have joined in this MDL (iv).

 In August 2011, Terrance Allore filed a Wright lawsuit after his hip failed.
 He alleged a manufacturing defect, design defect, failure to warn, misrepresentation, and negligence, among others.
 His wife is also suing for loss of consortium.
 On September 13, 2011, a Profemur lawsuit was filed by two Canadians from Nova Scotia.
 Ken Taylor received the hip implant in September 2007 and less than two years later the neck of his implant fractured.
 He then underwent revision surgery and a bone graft because proper growth was not occurring.
 The other plaintiff, Judy Rowter, claims that the threat of failure caused her to stop working.
 Most recently, on July 2, 2013, an Oregon man filed a lawsuit alleging that he had been implanted with Profemur and Conserve components but he suffered a fracture which required emergency revision surgery.